adaptlearning/adapt-cli/README.md

     adapt install {name of plugin}

+Additionally you can install a specific version of a plugin.

+    adapt install {name of plugin}#{version}

 Anywhere that you are required to provide a name of a plugin it can be either fully qualified with 'adapt-' or optionally you can omit the prefix an just use the plugin name.

 Therefore these commands are equivalent: